chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 - She enters the Chamber of the Dragon Gem, guarded by a silhouetted guardian.
 	- There is a glowing blue Gem on a pedestal in the center of the room, the same one as earlier pictured in the Map in the first scene in the present-day.
 	- The guardian calls Raya by name (establishing her name to the audience), and announces that he won't let her step one foot into the inner circle platform where the Gem is.
-	- The guardian never unsheathes his sword — we're saving epic reveal for later.
+	- The guardian never has to unsheathe his sword — we're saving epic reveal for later.
 - They fight it out
 	- Raya addresses the guardian as "Chief Benja" of the Heart tribe
 - Chief Benja would taunt Raya by saying aloud his moves ahead of time.
 Raya says she doesn't trust him, moving in contrary.
 But Chief Benja always tells the truth, which causes Raya to fail her blocks and attacks.